The Colonial Inn

 The Colonial Inn is open year round and shows its old world charm as it proudly stands as one of the oldest motels on the beach in Nags Head, North Carolina.
 Located next door to the Nags Head Fishing Pier and within walking distance to several restaurants in the area, guests can enjoy fishing, dining and sunbathing at the beach or by the outdoor pool.
 The Colonial has a room for everyone and every family, regardless of size with all non-smoking rooms.

-The Colonial Inn is pet friendly and also offers a continental breakfast, free WiFi, passes to the YMCA, outdoor grills and many different packages.
+The Colonial Inn is pet friendly and also offers free WiFi, passes to the YMCA, outdoor grills, and many different packages.

 From check-in to check-out I am confident the friendly smiles and award winning customer service will make you feel right at home.
 We appreciate the opportunity to share this one-of-a-kind property with you and look forward to exceeding your expectations during your stay.

 The Colonial Inn was built in 1947 by a local family as the tourists began to visit the beautiful beaches of the Outer Banks.
 In the beginning, there were small bungalows on one side and a long building on the other.
 In the front, a restaurant was established that stood and served all of the Outer Banks.
 After a couple of years, the owner decided that the idea of a new motel was not one that he had a penchant for and decided to sell.
 A wonderful family bought the Colonial and with their dedication and love, they brought the Colonial to the destination spot it is today.